kmboehm/orpheus/docs/README.md

 wandb enabled
 ```

-Predictions are stored as individual `.pt` files in `preds/multimodal/{split}` named by `case_id` in the dataframe you provide, and the whole-slide embeddings are stored where you designate in the `multimodal_embedding_path`.
+Predictions are stored as individual `.pt` files in `preds/multimodal/{split}` named by `case_id` in the dataframe you provide, and the multimodal embeddings are stored where you designate in the `multimodal_embedding_path`.